-Face-to-face and on-line mentoring opportunities are available to students.
-UniMentors receive professional development training and credentialing from the University and a Certificate of Appreciation for their contributions.
+Face-to-face and on-line mentoring opportunities are available.
+UniMentors receive training from the University and a Certificate of Appreciation for their contributions.

 UniMentors are guided and supported by UniMentor Coordinators and a structured, responsive and award-winning program which has been developed over many years.

 UniMentors experience the 'joy of giving' and contributing to a student-friendly, respectful and supportive University community.

 - developing and practising leadership and communication skills

 - enhancing your CV skillset